 Both Jim and Duffy made many trips to Napa Valley, interviewing growers, winery owners and vintners.
 They wanted to have a complete perspective of the wine industry before taking additional steps.
 They started small, virtually – making their wine at another winery and using the space in several Napa tasting rooms over the years to showcase the B Cellars wines.

 Jim has an excellent palate; both he and Duffy are always involved in all blending decisions with their winemaker Kirk Venge.
-Because they source from many different vineyards, sometimes not every vineyard is represented in their final wines – despite having already made the financial commitments.
+Because they source from many different vineyards, sometimes not every vineyard is represented in their final wines, despite having already made the financial commitments and produced the wines.
 Quality is of the utmost importance in their wines, and they are not going to blend in anything that doesn’t meet their strict standards.

-All fruit is sourced from some of Napa Valley’s highest quality vineyards (as of the time of this review 18 different vineyards are used!) including from what is arguably the most famous vineyard in American wine making, the historic To Kalon in the heart of Oakville – as well as Georges III and Stagecoach which sits high on the side of Atlas Peak.
-B Cellars is constantly looking for premier Napa vineyards as they are well aware that the fruit sources are key to the quality of their wines.
-They often source from different appellations as they recognize that unique terroir and clonal selections all bring individual complexities and nuances to the wine – which you may not always get from a single vineyard source.
+All grapes are sourced from some of Napa Valley and Sonoma County’s highest quality vineyards; as of our latest update to this review 18 different vineyards are used, including from what is arguably the most famous vineyard in American wine making, the historic To Kalon in the heart of Oakville.
+Other sites include Georges III and Stagecoach which sits high in the hills of of Atlas Peak.
+B Cellars is constantly looking for premier Napa Valley vineyards as they are well aware that the fruit sources are key to the quality of their wines.
+They often source from different appellations as they recognize that unique terroir and clonal selections all bring individual complexities and nuances to the wine which are not always expressed from a single vineyard source.

 B Cellars embraced the evolution of the wine tasting experience in Napa Valley with the opening of their estate property, winery and hospitality centers in late summer 2014.
 We have seen wine tasting in the valley evolve from simply dropping into a winery and walking up to the bar – to the more personalized sit-down tasting experiences.
 And finally, this: where food is an integral part of a winery visit.

-They purchased this just under 12-acre property from Lisa Miller, widow of Frank Miller (who used to play for the San Francisco 49ers and several other football teams) who ran Clark Miller Distributing, a successful Napa Valley based alcohol distribution company.
+They purchased this just under 12-acre property in 2012 from Lisa Miller, widow of Frank Miller, who used to play for the San Francisco 49ers and several other football teams and operated Clark Miller Distributing, a successful Napa Valley based alcohol distribution company.
+The site used to be called Miller Ranch, home of cutting horses.
+One of the most valuable parts of the property was that it came with a coveted winery permit, secured back in the 1970s.

 A limited number of primarily food, wine or related books are for sale in the main hospitality room.
-These include spices labeled with blend numbers and greeting cards designed by Duffy’s wife Judy Keys; she also paints and creates necklaces at her studio in Southern California.
+Other items for purchase include spices labeled with blend numbers, honey, B Cellars olive oil and greeting cards designed by Duffy’s wife Judy Keys; she also paints and creates necklaces at her studio in Southern California.

-Rotating works of art often are on display.
 Memorable life size “human’ sculptures “working” or “walking” on the grounds were displayed in 2015.
 These real-life looking sculptures of fully dressed humans were created by the artist Seward Johnson.
-These pieces are eerie in the sense that when you walk the grounds you often catch glimpses of these sculptures in your peripheral vision and find yourself glancing around sensing the presence of another person.
+These pieces were eerie in the sense that when you walked the grounds you often caught glimpses of the sculptures in your peripheral vision and would find yourself glancing around sensing the presence of another person.
 They are extremely lifelike looking and are created and are often placed in poses of work – using sheers to trim a bush, digging in the ground or simply just “walking” by.

 Select Wines